Hughie Green: Mainstream popularity

 After his rather slow-paced and "end of the pier" entertainment-style shows were replaced with more active audience participation formats, Green tried presenting variants on the Opportunity Knocks theme in Ireland, Australia and in the USSR.

 Style

 Green was often mocked for his permanent door-to-door salesman's smile and Canadian accent.
 His catchphrase "I mean that most sincerely" was also mocked, to such an extent that it is sometimes mistakenly believed to have been invented by the impressionist Mike Yarwood, who was known for his impersonation of Green.
 In a 1992 TV interview, Green told Phillip Schofield that he had come up with the catchphrase himself.

-During Double Your Money, Green kept up an occasional but good-natured feud with "rival" quiz show host Michael Miles, who compered Take Your Pick, Miles even appearing on one occasion with a huge bouquet of flowers for a guest, to Green's mock indignation.
+During Double Your Money, Green kept up an occasional but good-natured feud with quiz show host Michael Miles, who hosted Take Your Pick.
+Miles even appeared on one occasion with a huge bouquet of flowers for a guest, to Green's mock indignation.

+Recordings

+Green made a number of recordings.
+As a solo act he released singles on the Parlophone, Decca, Columbia, EMI and Philips labels.
+He also recorded an album, Songs For Children which was released on York Records MYK 601 in 1971.